A stable Lorentz-breaking model for an antisymmetric two-tensor: A coupled hybrid model

 However, it is easy to extend the model and involve these components in the dynamics as well.
 To this effect, consider instead of \eqref{L-hybrid} the extended model

 where

 in which

-denotes the dual to $B_{\mu\nu}$.
+denotes the dual to $B_{\mu\nu}$, and $\sigma_2$ is a dimensionless constant.
 The constraint enforced by $\lambda_3$ will force an expectation value for the components $B^*_{0i}$, or, equivalently, for the components $B_{ij}$.
 It is straightforward to show that Eq.\ \eqref{L_B^*} can be written, by using the constraints enforced by $\lambda_1$ and $\lambda_2$, as

 Note that the first kinetic term in Eq.\ \eqref{L_B^*-alt} is identical to the one appearing in Lagrangian \eqref{L_B}, while the second one corresponds to the ``sigma-model'' term proportional to $\sigma_1$ considered before in Eq.\ \eqref{L_B-general}.
 It follows that